RedishHue/Armory/README.md

 * Created Github account :D
 * Created and uploaded basic (that means empty) "DataTables" website.

-###0.0.2
+###0.1.0
 * Added *all* the items.
 * Added PHB Fonts.
 * Reworked Sorting System.
  * Added Individual dropdown menus.
  * Added Individual Added Searchbar.
  * Shift-clicking now sorts multiple columns.
  * Now starts with name in alphabetical order (descending).

-###0.0.3
+###0.2.0
 * Reworking Sorting, *Again*.
  * Now sorts rarity correctly.
  * Now uses Othogonal data.
 * Corrected Spelling Errors.
 * Corrected Invalid Information.
 * Added Nightmode (small button, buttom right).
 * Removed PHB Fonts.
  * Looked dreadful with nightmode and having it change fonts was jarring.
 * Purged Everything because it wasn't updating correctly.

-###0.0.4
+###0.2.1
 * Fixed the broken searhbars.
 * Started CSS rewamp.

+###0.3.0
+* Added children rows for item descriptions
+* Added animation for expanding children rows
+* added descriptions for items up to Dimensional Shackles (Alphabetical Order).
+* Worked more on CSS
+ * Now mimics the PHB style (especially the descriptions)
+* The Price is now Null rather than "" for items without a price (useful for statements)
+* Attunement is now separated into "display" and "other"
+ * "display" is for the list and is either "Yes" or "No"
+ * "Other" is either "" or "(requires attunement)" for nicer item descriptions.

 ###To do
-* Add description for all items through child rows.
+* Add description for the remaining items
 * Style the child rows
- * Use PHB parchament texture as background?
+ * Have child table mimic the PHB as well?
-* Optimize CSS.
-  * Remove unused classes, etc.
-  * Take the default DataTables CSS through a formatter for better readability.
 * Find out where that one searchbar went...
 * *Try* to make everything look a bit nicer
 * *Try* to do proper nightmode rather than inverting all the colours.
 * *Try* to Add support for non-1920x1080 monitors.
  * Includes mobile, tablets, etc.
-* ~~Write Readme since I keep forgetting what I was doing~~
 * Acquire a better URL.
+* Searchbar for item descriptions?